bufbuild/protobuf-es/MANUAL.md

 - Always use reference-style links.
 --->

-## What are Protocol Buffers?
+## What is Protocol Buffers?

-Protocol Buffers is an [interface definition language][wikipedia.org/idl] and binary serialization format.
-Schemas defined in .proto files are platform-independent and can be used in many languages.
+Protocol Buffers (aka Protobuf) is an [interface definition language][wikipedia.org/idl] and binary serialization format.
+Schemas defined in `.proto` files are platform-independent and can be used in many languages.

-For example, the following Protobuf file [example.proto] defines a data structure named `User`:
+For example, the following Protobuf file ([example.proto]) defines a data structure named `User`:

 ```protobuf
 syntax = "proto3";